 - No one wants to spend time sitting in one room for an all-day training session, digital training is time-effective

-- It’s a more flexible way to learn as it’s done on your own time and can picked up where someone left off
+- It’s a more flexible way to learn as it’s done on your own time and can pick up where someone left off

 Digital training is used to reach every single cleaner that’s always on the go.
-You’re able to keep track of their progress and completed training on subjects including:
+You’re able to keep track of their progress and complete training on subjects including:

 - Health and safety training

 - Knowing how to perform cleaning in restroom care, carpet care, general office cleaning, etc.

 What’s more is that with Connecteam, you can set deadlines to training programs, see who hasn’t completed their courses in time and send your cleaners reminders to ensure that no important knowledge falls through the cracks.

 Additionally, you can create a full knowledge center for safety resources available at the click of a button.
 This allows your cleaning crew to immediately get answers to questions so they don’t have to chase after you with countless text messages or phone calls.

 Dish out online quizzes to ensure that your cleaning staff really understands the material covered.

 Onboarding is killer in this app.
 Many small and big businesses deal with space problems within their offices but Connecteam offers flexibility so you can accomplish the onboarding process from a distance.
 I love the onboarding feature.